bart6o6/bart6o6/README.md

 5. Other coding / IT projects i worked on:

--	a) An AutoHotkey script to read *.spl files stored by the printer
+-  An AutoHotkey script to read *.spl files stored by the printer

 	Description: The script can be placed in any directory.
 It converts spl->pdf and then reads the content of the pdf and saves it to a txt file.
 	Combined with a cyclic robocopy .bat script the process was very simplified in our company.
 Now all the data from an old 				analisys program can be compared inside an Excel Power Query file.